Could We Grow Moss on Mars?

 In phase two of their project, Team SpaceMoss will attempt to get their moss to make medicine.
 They’re planning to splice in a gene that should allow the moss to make resveratrol, an antioxidant compound found in red wine.

 So the moss isn’t space ready quite yet.
-Fortunately, it’s going to be quite a while before we’re ready to colonise Mars.
+Fortunately, it’s going to be quite a while before we’re ready to colonize Mars.